gavingu2255-ai/WLM-Paradox-Dimensional-Physics/README.md

 They are **parallel structural layers of the same world**, always present, always active.

 Human perception defaults to D3 because the rendering engine (D12) foregrounds it.

+This repository also defines a complete sequence of Radiant Dimensions (D3–D27), where “Radiant” does not mean emotional, symbolic, or metaphorical.
+In this framework:
+Radiant = Layer of Expression
+A phenomenological surface through which structure becomes felt.

+If the Core layer describes how reality forms, the Radiant layer describes how reality appears from within.
+D3–D27 describe how experience unfolds from “embodied presence” all the way to “pure zero‑radiance.”
+These layers are not subjective moods, not psychological states, and not personal interpretations.
+They are parallel experiential signatures of the same world, always present, always active.
+Human perception defaults to the Radiant expression of D3 because the rendering engine (D12) foregrounds it as the most stable experiential surface.

 ---